 - YouTube Red ($9.99/month Android, $12.99/month iOS).
 Allows you to download your favorite videos so you can listen to them offline.
 Useful if you like some creators who prefer this format over Podcasts.

 3. Get Statistical

 They say you can’t change what you can’t measure, and athletic performance is no exception.
-Having some performance stats is a great way to motivate yourself to work out, track your progress and compete with yourself.
+Having some performance stats is a great way to motivate yourself to work out, track your progress, and compete with yourself.

-There are a bunch of great fitness tracking apps out there, but personally I love the simplicity of Strava (FREE, featured in the above video).
+There are a bunch of great fitness tracking apps out there, but personally I love the simplicity of Strava (FREE, featured in the video below).
 Track your splits and elevation gain and earn trophies for improving your performance on the same segment or course.
 Strava has running and cycling settings; the running mode also works fine for hiking, snowshoeing, and cross-country skiing.

 4. Mix It Up

 Being disciplined doesn’t have to mean doing the same thing every week for months on end.
 Here are some ways to motivate yourself to work out by changing your routine: